Plumsail/forms-docs/SharePoint/general/data-security.rst

 Application security
 ------------------------------
-Plumsail Forms is hosted in Microsoft Azure.
-The infrastructure for databases and application servers is managed and maintained by |Azure|.

 We are seriously concerned about your security, so, everything from engineering to deployment performed with our highest standards of security.
 Our source code repositories are regularly scanned for security issues and our network is protected by a firewall.